-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Bogota Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Bogota Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 The choicest spot in the airport is the little nook right in front of the Colombian Police. – a traveller

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Bogota El Dorado International Airport.